kopptr/svf-acolyte-guild/docs/Feasts and Solemnities/Movable/07 - Holy Thursday.md

 Where should the other servers be during the washing?
 In the choir stalls?
 Standing off to the side? #liturgy-todo

 - [[Washing Assistant]]s 1 and 2 help [[Celebrant]] change: remove his [[Chasuble]] and drape it on the [[Choir Stalls]] nearby, then help him don the Apron.
-- Other [[Altar Server|Servers]] arrange the 12 seats for those whose feet is to be washed, then return to their seats:
+- Other [[Altar Server|Servers]] arrange the 12 seats for those whose feet is to be washed, then standby in front of the [[Ambo]]s:
 	- Arranged on the top step of the [[Sanctuary]], facing out, in three sections, North, West, and South.
+	- Alternately, arranged in rows in front of the first two sets of pews, six on either side.
 - [[Master of Ceremonies]] helps guide people to their seats.
 - [[Washing Assistant]]s 1 and 2 bring the Basin and Ewer to the [[Celebrant]], towels to the [[Deacon]].
 - During the washing: